serverless/enterprise/docs/getting-started.md

 ## Setup

-A few things you will need to setup before using the Serverless Platform.
+There are a few things you will need to setup before using the Serverless Platform.
+This guide will walk you through each of these steps.
 * Should have node 6.x or later installed
 * Should have a new AWS IAM User with full admin privileges
-* Should have an account setup on https://serverless.com
 * Should have the Serverless Framework installed
 * Should have your AWS credentials configured with the Serverless Framework
+* Should have an account setup on https://serverless.com

 ### Install node JS and NPM
 * Follow instructions here https://nodejs.org/en/download/package-manager/